andrii-i/drop-tables-react/README.md

 # DROP TABLES, REACT-BASED QUESTIONNAIRE PROJECT (USER SIDE).
 LOGIN/ACCOUNT SYSTEM CONCENTRATION

 ## How to contribute

 - React application is continiously built and deployed from "main" branch to https://drop-tables.netlify.app/
 - Please create a feature to work on in a separate branch, then create a PR to merge it into main when done.
 Please make sure to test your build before merging

 ## UIUX

 - Project wireframes (WIP) are available at https://www.figma.com/file/6bo2mtuE5aGG1wnltiSPkh/DROP-TABLES-(USER-SIDE)?node-id=0%3A1
 - Material UI Design Kit is available at https://www.figma.com/file/d3B0iz72GWjlalHpnVVolL/Material-Design-UI-kit---Components-library-(Community)?node-id=0%3A13759; use UI elements from the kit to contribute to the Wireframes

 # BOILERPALTE:

+## Preflight Steps:

+* Be logged into the Cal Poly VPN
+* Have a google account

+## To Launch App

+1. Use **npm start** to launch frontend
+2. On a seperate terminal, Use **flask run** to launch backend

 ## Getting Started with Create React App